0xarc-io/analytics-sdk/README.md

 ### `chain`

 Logs when there is a change in the blockchain the user’s wallet is connected to.
-This function is instrumental in tracking user behaviour associated with different chains, facilitating a richer analysis in your ARCx analytics setup.
+This function is instrumental in tracking user behaviour associated with different chains, facilitating a richer analysis in your 0xArc analytics setup.

 **Parameters:**